kevinlingelbach/crypto-comparison/README.md

 ## Windows Instructions

 To run the backend, navigate to /crypto-comparison/flask-server and switch into the the Python virtual environment using the command `c:\path\to\windows-venv\scripts\activate.bat`.
-To install the required Python libaries,use the command `pip install -r requirements.txt` Then, run the command `python server.py`.
+To install the required Python libaries, use the command `pip install -r requirements.txt` Then, run the command `python server.py`.

 To install the frontend, navigate to /crypto-comparison/client/ and run the command `npm install`.